-- Increasing social media presence and two-way member communications.
+- Increase social media presence and two-way member communications.

 - Beneficial electrification such as electric vehicles, ground source heat pumps.

-- Expanding energy efficiency program including On-Bill Financing.
+- Expand the energy efficiency program, including On-Bill Financing.

-- Expanding coordination with the other Railbelt Utilities through power sharing and economic dispatch through the Railbelt Reliability Council being formed.
+- Expand coordination with the other Railbelt Utilities through power sharing and economic dispatch, through the Railbelt Reliability Council or otherwise.

-- Working to stay on top of climate change impacts to operations and reliability.
+- Work to stay on top of climate change impacts to operations and reliability.